chrisjensen/hash_redactor/README.md

 + `:digest` - The field is passed through a one way hash function (SHA256)
 + `:encrypt` - The field is encrypted

+The modes can be specified as strings also (to facilitate easy loading from a JSONB field)

 If you plan on using digest or encrypt, then you will need to specify `:digest_salt` or `:encryption_key` respectively in the options.

 ```ruby